Did you know that the world’s thinnest skyscraper is located in Midtown Manhattan, New York City?

 The core structure consists of two large shear walls which are integrated behind the eastern and western façades.
 These are between 30 and 36 inches (76 and 91 centimeters) thick and provide the general stability of the building.

 The most remarkable feature that provides stability is a gigantic tuned mass damper that weighs about 710 tonnes (710,000 kilos).
-This structure is able to absorb a lot of vibrations that could cause damage to the core structure.
+This structure can absorb a lot of vibrations that could cause damage to the core structure.

 This tuned mass damper is heavier than the previous record-holder, the structure located on top of Taipei 101 in Taiwan which weighs 660 tonnes (660,000 kilos).